Privacy Policy and Data Protection

 Organisational measures:

-Given the limited volume of data and the individual control over processing, the residual risk is assessed as moderate.
+Given the limited volume of data and individual control over the data, the residual risk is assessed as moderate.

-7. Data Protection Impact Assessment (Article 35 UK GDPR)
+7. Data Protection Impact Assessment (Art.
+35 UK GDPR)

 - the sensitive nature of the therapeutic relationship

-a proportionate risk assessment has been carried out (internal logical DPIA), which concluded:
+A proportionate risk assessment has been carried out internally, as a logical DPIA, which concluded:

 - the need for enhanced security measures